Types of Workplace Harassment

-In Amie Mac v Bank of Queensland Limited and Others, the Fair Work Commission indicated that some of the features which might be expected to be found in a course of repeated unreasonable behaviour constituting bullying at work were “intimidation, coercion, threats, humiliation, shouting, sarcasm, victimisation, terrorising, singling-out, malicious pranks, physical abuse, verbal abuse, emotional abuse, belittling, bad faith, harassment, conspiracy to harm, ganging-up, isolation, freezing-out, ostracism, innuendo, rumour-mongering, disrespect, mobbing, mocking, victim-blaming and discrimination”.
+In Amie Mac v Bank of Queensland Limited and Others, the Fair work Commission indicated that some of the features which might be expected to be found in a course of repeated unreasonable behaviour constituting bullying at work were “intimidation, coercion, threats, humiliation, shouting, sarcasm, victimisation, terrorizing, singling-out, malicious pranks, physical abuse, verbal abuse, emotional abuse, belittling, bad faith, harassment, conspiracy to harm, ganging-up, isolation, freezing-out, ostracism, innuendo, rumor-mongering, disrespect, mobbing, mocking, victim-blaming and discrimination”.

 Emotional Harassment – Discrimination and Sexual Harassment

 Workplace harassment in the context of discrimination and sexual harassment can be against the law when a person is treated less favorably on the basis of certain personal characteristics, such as race, sex, pregnancy, marital status, breastfeeding, age, disability, sexual orientation, gender identity or intersex status.
 These are protected attributes and harassment on this basis constitutes discrimination.

 Discrimination and sexual harassment are generally forms of emotional harassment.
 Once an employee begins physically intimidating a fellow employee through sexual assault or acts of violence on the body, this falls under physical harassment (as discussed below) and may become a criminal matter.

 Harassment in the context of discrimination can include behaviour such as:

 - telling insulting jokes about particular groups that possess these protected attributes